CSS Alabama: Battle ensigns and other naval flags

-Surviving stars and bars
+Surviving flags

 At the beginning of Alabama's raiding ventures, the newly commissioned cruiser may have been forced, out of necessity, to fly the only battle ensign available to Captain Semmes: an early 1861, 7-star First National Flag, possibly the same battle ensign flown aboard his previous command, the smaller commerce raider CSS Sumter.
 Between 21 May and 28 November 1861, six more Southern states seceded and joined the Confederacy.
 Well before Alabama was launched as Enrica at Birkenhead, Merseyside in North West England, six more white, 5-pointed stars had been added to the "Stars and Bars" far away across the Atlantic on the Confederate mainland.

 One such early "Stars and Bars" battle ensign was salvaged from Alabama's floating debris, following her sinking by Kearsarge.
 It still survives and is held by the Alabama Department of Archives and History.
 It is listed there as "Auxiliary Flag of the C.S.S.
 Alabama, Catalogue No. 86.3766.1."
 According to their provenance reconstruction, DeCost Smith, an American from New England, discovered this "Stars and Bars" ensign in a Paris upholstery shop in 1884, where he purchased it for 15 francs.
 Smith's nephew, Clement Sawtell of Lincoln Square, Massachusetts, later inherited the ensign from his uncle.
 At the suggestion of retired Rear Admiral Beverly M. Coleman, Sawtell donated it to the State of Alabama on 3 June 1975.

 This battle ensign's overall dimensions are different from the Confederate flag regulations' required 2:3 ratio.
 It is 64-inches high (hoist) by 112-inches long (fly), a proportion of 5:9, and its dark blue canton contains eight white stars, 8-inches (203 mm) high, in an unusual arrangement: The stars are not organized in a circle but configured in three, centered, horizontal rows of two, then three, and finally two.
 The additional 8th star is tucked into the lower left corner (and in the lower right corner on the opposite side), giving the canton's layout a unique, asymmetrical appearance.
 It seems plausible this was Alabama's original 7-star battle ensign, possibly flown aboard CSS Sumter as noted earlier, and later altered at some point when the long-delayed news of an 8th state joining the Confederacy finally reached the far distant cruiser.

 Two "Star and Bars" battle ensigns, labeled as having belonged to Alabama, also still exist.
 The first is a mounted and framed, 14-star ensign located at the Mariner's Museum in Virginia.
 (A small number of these unusual 14-star national flags have survived to the modern era and are held in several Civil War archives.)
 From the several color photo available on the Internet, this ensign appears to have an approximate hoist-to-fly aspect ratio of 1:2.5 (i.e., very rectangular).
 A second "Stars and Bars" battle ensign is on display at the Pensacola Historical Museum.
 Its canton contains a circle of 12 stars surrounding a centered, larger 13th star.